The Foundation to Year 10 Australian Curriculum provides:

 - three cross-curriculum priorities—sustainability, Asia and Australia's engagement with Asia, and Aboriginal and Torres Strait Islander histories and cultures.

-The Australian Government supports the implementation of the Australian Curriculum by providing targeted projects and programs aligned to the curriculum.
+The Australian Government supports the implementation of the Australian Curriculum by providing funding for targeted projects and programs aligned to the curriculum.